Japanese report: Panasonic wants to build electric vehicle battery plant in Kansas or Oklahoma

 Oklahoma Gov. Kevin Stitt, through a spokesman, declined to comment Friday on the Japanese report on plant sites.

+The Oklahoma site under consideration is MidAmerica Industrial Park, according to the Star.

-Also, the Mayes County Board of Commissioners is examining whether to establish a tax increment financing district on 700 acres of undeveloped MAIP land, the Tulsa World reported last month.
+The Mayes County Board of Commissioners is examining whether to establish a tax increment financing district on 700 acres of undeveloped MidAmerica Industrial Park land, the Tulsa World reported last month.
 David Stewart, chief administrative officer of the park, projects that private investment in the TIF, if approved, would be $5 billion to $6 billion over the first five years.

-Panasonic in October reached an agreement with electric vehicle start-up Canoo to supply batteries for its lifestyle vehicle.
-Canoo announced last year it plans to build a factory at MAIP, creating at least 1,500 jobs.

 Tesla and Oklahoma have a history.